PaulBonnette/lsm/README.md

 ## 2 - Managing "SERVER"s - commands to help you manage and scan your servers for vulnerabilities.

-The Laravel hosting server is usually a Droplet or in-house server, but I hope to allow other server types in the future.
-This project allows the user to do the following:
+The Laravel hosting server commands allows you to easily manage your server with standard configurations (hopefully).
+Like:

-- Droplet, in-house server, or Raspberry Pi
+- Installing on a Droplet, in-house Ubuntu 24.04+ server or Raspberry Pi,
 - Install necessary packages and software, including: Letsencrypt, NTP server, nginx, postfix, PHP 8.4+, nmap, Cockpit and plugins, etc.
-- Configure standard packages and manage standard package set.
+- Configure standard packages to work together for Laravel hosting.
 - Evaluate any server for security holes and fix them automatically.
-This includes properly configuring the ufw firewall to only allow necessary traffic, etc.

 ## 3 - Managing Website Releases - commands for handling website releases.

 - Manage multiple websites on a single server.
 - Auto-generation of nginx configuration files with Letsencrypt certificates.
+- Auto-registration of each website's artisan heart-beat, which creates an off-server backup.
-- Backup restoration of spatie-backup files with rollback support.
+- Backup restoration of Spatie-backup files with rollback support.
 - Copying of an existing website with rollback support.
 - Github update of an existing website with rollback support.

 ## Why LSM instead of GitHub Continuous Deployment?

 - LSM should give you tighter security since GitHub does not need to know how to log into your server.
-(You <em>pull</em> the project from GitHub.)
+(You <em>pull</em> the project from GitHub instead of GitHub <em>pushing</em> it.)
 - Your server can remain on-premises, behind a firewall, while being locked down tightly, as if it were on the Internet.
-This is perfect for a private application connected to an in-house database server.
-This may be a permanent arrangement or temporary as you migrate an application fully into Laravel.
+This is perfect for a private application connected to an in-house database server or Raspberry Pi data-gathering modules spread throughout a facility.
+(This may be a permanent arrangement or temporary as you migrate an application fully into Laravel.)

 ## License